AliNaqvi01/ExpressAPI/README.md

 Instructions:

-1) Download the project and open the terminal/ command prompt in the "veer-project-master" folder twice.
+1) Download the project and open the terminal/ command prompt in the "veer-project-master/veer-project-master" level.
 For example, C:\Users\Ali\Downloads\veer-project-master\veer-project-master.
 2) Run the command "npm install".
 This will install all the required modules.
 3) To start the server, run the command "node server.js".
 This will start the server at http://127.0.0.1:8081
 4) To start the front end, open another terminal in the "veer-project-master" folder and type "npm start", this will start the front end at http://localhost:3000/ (althought that may change by device.
 The terminal will let you know what port the site is on).